AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install.rst

-you will not be able to update to the current GSAS-II version and you will be shown a message when trying to update that you should reinstall GSAS-II as described above.
+you will not be able to update to the current GSAS-II version and you will be shown a message when trying to update that you should reinstall GSAS-II using one of the methods described above.

-Likewise, the gsas2full installer was used to install GSAS-II from the older ``master`` branch on GitHub.
-Use of this installer is strongly discouraged as it will provide a much older version of GSAS-II.
-If you install GSAS-II from that branch, you will be be offered the opportunity to add needed Python packages and switch to the ``main`` branch when trying to update GSAS-II from the help menu.
+Likewise, previously the ``gsas2full`` installer was used to install GSAS-II from the older ``master`` branch on GitHub.
+Use of this installer is strongly discouraged as it will also provide an out-of-date version of GSAS-II.
+If you have that older version of GSAS-II installed, you will be be offered the opportunity to add needed Python packages and switch to the ``main`` branch when trying to update GSAS-II from the help menu, but for new installation, please use one of the previously described methods.